-ICHK will this year unveil a new curriculum strand, as we proudly push forward the boundaries of assessment.
+ICHK has unveiled a new curriculum strand, as we proudly push forward the boundaries of assessment.

 The Mastery Transcript, offered as an additional qualification to the IB Diploma, features no grades, is not standardised, and yet can be processed by the best university admissions officers within two minutes.

 The aim is to value and recognise graduating students for all their attributes, capabilities, passions, achievements, and interests, not just for their academic abilities.

 Backed by the Mastery Transcript Consortium, it brings together like minded schools and universities from around the world in seeking a meaningful alternative to standardised testing.